IBM-Blockchain/ansible-collection/README.md

 This Ansible collection, provided as part of the IBM Blockchain Platform, enables you to automate the building of Hyperledger Fabric networks.

+*Please Note* the main branch is now set to `2.0.0-beta`, the `release-1.2` branch is available.
+If you build a local copy of Ansible for production, please work from the `release-1.2` branch.
 ## Documentation

 Documentation for this Ansible collection is available here: https://ibm-blockchain.github.io/ansible-collection/